DiffUHaul: A Training-Free Method for Object Dragging in Images: Limitations and Conclusions

 Our method suffers from the following limitations that are depicted in \Cref{fig:limitations}: (a) We found our diffusion anchoring technique introduced in \Cref{sec:object_moving_generated} to be incapable of rotating objects, and instead, as can be seen in \Cref{fig:limitations}(a), stretch the object to fit the new blob shape without changing the orientation, this may be caused due to the fact that rotation involves understanding the 3D structure, which is not reflected by the self-attention nearest-neighbor copying. (b) We found our method to struggle with resizing object, especially in large resizes, as can be seen in \Cref{fig:limitations}(b) Resize 3. (c) We found our method to struggle to handle colliding object while dragging, which may result with a hybrid between the objects (\Cref{fig:limitations}(c) Drag 2) or one object being merged (\Cref{fig:limitations}(c) Drag 3).

-In conclusion, we presented DiffUHall, our solution to the seemingly straightforward task of object dragging.
+In conclusion, we presented DiffUHaul, our solution to the seemingly straightforward task of object dragging.
 We demonstrated that the spatial understanding of the \emph{localized} BlobGEN can be harnessed to this task, using our novel diffusion anchoring technique that manages to merge the location signal from the model with the object appearance signal from the input image.

-We hope that our contributions will serve as a valuable tools not only for object dragging but also for other creative tasks in the future.
+\begin{acks} This work was supported in part by the Israel Science Foundation (grants 2492/20, 3611/21 and 1574/21). \end{acks}